-Beginning in the junior year, you will conduct scholarly research in close consultation with a faculty mentor and focus on the topic of your Senior Honors Thesis.
+Beginning in the junior year, Honors students conduct scholarly research in close consultation with a faculty mentor focusing on the topic of their Senior Honors Thesis.